ably-labs/realtime-examples/src/components/Claims/README.md

 [#TODO]

-This folder contains the code for Emoji Reactions - a demo leveraging Ably's [message interactions](https://ably.com/docs/realtime/messages#message-interactions) feature to add emoji reactions to messages.
+This folder contains the code for User Claims - a demo leveraging Ably's [user claims](https://ably.com/docs/api/realtime-sdk/authentication#ably-jwt) feature to allow users to delete their own or other's messages depending on privilege level.

-Try out the [live demo](https://examples.ably.dev/emoji-reactions) of the Emoji Reactions.
+Try out the [live demo](https://examples.ably.dev/claims) of the User Claims.

 ## Running locally

 - Fork or clone the [Examples Repo](https://github.com/ably-labs/realtime-examples).
-- Sign up for an account on [Ably](https://ably.com/sign-up?utm_source=ably-labs&utm_medium=github&utm_campaign=emoji-reactions) and get an API KEY.
+- Sign up for an account on [Ably](https://ably.com/sign-up?utm_source=ably-labs&utm_medium=github&utm_campaign=user-claims) and get an API KEY.
 - Rename `.env.example` to `.env` and fill in your API KEY in the `VITE_ABLY_KEY` environment variable.
 - Run `yarn` or `npm install` to install dependencies.
 - Run `yarn dev` or `npm run dev` and go to http://localhost:5173/emoji-reactions